 1. Move in and out of the balance pose

-In viniyoga tradition we call this “repetition” (as opposed to “staying” in the pose).
+In viniyoga tradition, we call this “repetition” (as opposed to “staying” in the pose).
 Moving in and out of the pose before holding it has many benefits.
 Relative to balance, it gives us an opportunity to refine our movement patterns.
 Remember how we talked about the process of “facilitation”?
 This means that our bodies and brains adapt to the changing external or internal conditions, learning how to deal with them more efficiently.
 So by moving in and out of the balance pose we are teaching both the body and brain how to handle the shift in balance.
 We do it over and over again so it becomes more automatic.
-(Click on image to view video)
+View video on Instagram >

 2. Move within the balance pose

 This is particularly useful for training proactive balance.
-It simply means that when you are holding the pose you would move your leg, or arms, or body while trying to keep the base steady.
+It simply means that when you are holding the pose you would move your leg, arms, or body while trying to keep the base steady.
 This trains your body and brain to anticipate a potential challenge to your balance and adjust accordingly.
 Ballerinas do it all the time, which helps them develop extraordinary balance for all those arabesque-s and fouette-s.
-(Click on image to view video)
+View video on Instagram >

 3. Move between two or more balancing poses

-In this situation your body and brain need to negotiate two different balancing challenges.
-It is particularly useful if you alternate balancing on one leg and then another which imitates the action of walking and all other habitual repetitive movement that we do in our daily lives.
+In this situation, your body and brain need to negotiate two different balancing challenges.
+It is particularly useful if you alternate balancing on one leg and then another which imitates the action of walking and all other habitual repetitive movements that we do in our daily lives.
 It helps you train the dynamic steady-state balance.
-(Click on image to view video)
+View video on Instagram >

 4. Try defying expectation movements

-You can challenge your students on the spot without giving them a warning of which version of the balance pose is coming next, which means that they will have less time to prepare and will have to react to the challenge in real time.
+You can challenge your students on the spot without giving them a warning of which version of the balance pose is coming next, which means that they will have less time to prepare and will have to react to the challenge in real-time.
 This is very useful in training reactive balance.
-(Click on image to view video)
+View video on Instagram >

 It is very easy to add some of the elements above to your balance training – try it for yourself and see if it makes a difference!